mbevc1/aws-utils/.github/CONTRIBUTING.md

 Thank you for creating them.

+Please use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) and subjects for easier classification.

 ## Pull Requests

 Pull requests are, a great way to get your ideas into this repository.

+Please use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) and subjects for easier classification.

 When deciding if I merge in a pull request I look at the following things: